artzha/Dead-Reckoning/README.md

 ![network structure](https://github.com/KingArthurZ3/Dead-Reckoning/blob/master/rsc/euler.png "Conversion Formula")

 With this background, we can now proceed to understanding how we take sensor data and convert them into this representation format.
-Arguably teh most crucial sensor for this calculation is the gyroscope, as it measures the raw angular rate of change.
+Arguably the most crucial sensor for this calculation is the gyroscope, as it measures the raw angular rate of change.
 Taking the derivative of the sensor's orientation relative to Earth and rotating this orientation by the angular rate of change, we can calculate the updated angular rate of change of the sensor.
 Using simple calculus, we take this angular rate of change, multiply by delta t, and add it to the initial sensor orientation to determine what the updated orientation is.

 ![network structure](https://github.com/KingArthurZ3/Dead-Reckoning/blob/master/rsc/orientationAngular.png "orientationAngular")
 ![network structure](https://github.com/KingArthurZ3/Dead-Reckoning/blob/master/rsc/orientationDerivative.png "orientationDerivative")